jamesrynn/simple_SQL_sample_example/README.md

 1. What is the average balance in each portfolio?
 2. What is the average balance by ProductType?
-3. What is the average balance today (discount previous collections from purchase value) of all customers whose surname begins with a G?
+3. What is the average balance today (*hint:* discount previous collections from purchase value) of all customers whose surname begins with a G?
 4. Which customer has the highest number of accounts?

 ### Part 2: